Levels of Measurement – Meaning & Examples

 Consider the Kelvin temperature scale which falls into this category.

-In it, absolute zero is the true zero needed to fall into this category.
+The true zero needed to fall into this category.
 Therefore, 373 K, the boiling point of water, can be said to be 1.366 times higher than the freezing point of water – 273 K.

 By contrast, the boiling point of water in °C cannot be said to be 100 times higher than water’s freezing point because the use of zero on this scale is arbitrary and not a true zero.